Bonam-M/MRAW/src/mraw_article.md

 The **life Expectancy at age 60** is defined as the average number of years that a person of 60 years old  could expect to live, if that person were to pass through life exposed to  the sex- and age-specific death rates prevailing at the time of their 60 years, for a specific year, in a given country.

-To learn more about this project, check out the [GitHub Repository](https://github.com/Bonam-M/MRAW).